 What is a Community Health Assessment (CHA)?

 A community health assessment is a process that uses quantitative and qualitative methods to systematically collect and analyze data to understand health within a specific community.
-An ideal assessment includes information on risk factors, quality of life, mortality, morbidity, community assets, forces of change, social determinants of health and health inequity, and information on how well the public health system provides essential services.
-Community health assessment data inform community decision-making, the prioritization of health problems, and the development, implementation, and evaluation of community health improvement plans.
+An ideal assessment includes information on risk factors, quality of life, mortality, morbidity, community assets, forces of change, social determinants of health and health inequity, and essential services.
+At best, the community health assessment process engages partners, informs decision-making, helps you prioritize issues, and galvanizes the community to take mutually reinforcing action.

 –NACCHO’s Definition of an Ideal CHA